Aeonium castello-paivae C. Bolle

 Sempervivum castello-paivae, Aeonium gomeraeum, Aeonium paivae, Sempervivum paivae

 Aeonium castello-paivae is a succulent plant that forms compact clumps of rosettes of green leaves with pink margins when grown in full sun.
 It grows up to 12 inches (30 cm) tall and is usually about as wide as it is tall.
 The rosettes are up to 4 inches (10 cm) in diameter.
-Flowers are white, star-shaped, and appear throughout the summer.
+Flowers are white and star-shaped and appear throughout the summer.

 How to Grow and Care